Information Theory (Entropy, KL Divergence, Cross Entropy)

 - For example, \(x\) has an event

-and its probability is \(P(e) = 1/1024\) (only a time happens during 1024 times), - information quantity is \(-\log_{2}{(1/1024)} = 10 \text{bit}\).
+eand its probability is \(P(e) = 1/1024\) (only a time happens during 1024 times), - information quantity is \(-\log_{2}{(1/1024)} = 10 \text{bit}\).

 - Extreme case is \(P(e) = 1\).
 In this extreme case, we can only get the information that

-always happens. - So, we don’t get any alarming information if we additionally get to know that
+ealways happens. - So, we don’t get any alarming information if we additionally get to know that

-happens.
+ehappens.
 If we assign the \(P(e) = 1\) into equation (1), information quantity \(h(x) = 0\). - we can change base

-then, unit is changed frombit
+2toe(natural constant)then, unit is changed frombittonatural.

 What is the entropy?

-is the average of information quantities that random variable \(x\) can have.
+Entropyis the average of information quantities that random variable \(x\) can have.

 - \[H(x) = -\sum_{x}P(x)log_{2}P(x) \tag{2}\]